mlrun/mlrun/docs/concepts/notifications.md

 However, there are several special cases where the notification is sent locally either way.
 These cases are:
 - Local or KFP Engine Pipelines: To conserve backwards compatibility, the SDK sends the notifications as it did before adding the run notifications mechanism.
 This means you need to watch the pipeline in order for its notifications to be sent.
-(Remote pipelines act differently see [Configuring Notifications For Pipelines](#configuring-notifications-for-pipelines) for more detailes)
+(Remote pipelines act differently.
+See Configuring Notifications For Pipelines for more details.)
 - Dask: Dask runs are always local (against a remote dask cluster), so the notifications are sent locally as well.

 > **Disclaimer:** Local notifications aren't persisted in mlrun API